-- 1. Tap the Windows Start button and select Settings > Personalization. - 2.
-Under Background, select Slideshow. - 3.
-Tap Add a folder and open the folder you wish to use (your Pictures folder will open by default).
-Tap Choose this folder to add the folder to the lock screen slideshow - 4.
-Select a folder and tap Remove to remove the folder from the lock screen slideshow. - 5.
+- 1. Press the Windows key or select the Windows Start button and select Settings > Personalization. - 2.Under Background, select Slideshow. - 3.Select Add a folder and open the folder you wish to use (your Pictures folder will open by default).
+Select Choose this folder to add the folder to the lock screen slideshow. - 4.Select a folder and select Remove to remove the folder from the lock screen slideshow. - 5.
 Change the other settings to suit your needs.